 Patriotic Sensory Bottle 4th of July Calm Down Tool

-Sensory bottles are most often used as a way to calm an overwhelmed child, they are just as effective for adults.
-To learn more about DIY sensory bottles check out calm down sensory bottles 101.
+Sensory bottles are most often used to calm an overwhelmed child; they are just as effective for adults.
+To learn more about DIY sensory bottles, check out calm down sensory bottles 101.